 1. Term.
 This Agreement shall remain in force and effect until the earliest to occur of the following events: (i) until such time that it becomes clear to either Party that the BPUB/ENA joint development effort will not be economically viable or otherwise successful, or (ii) December 31, 2001 (the “Term”).
 The provisions of Section 3, Confidentiality, shall survive any termination of this Agreement, as necessary for them to expire according to their terms as expressed in that section.

 2. Exclusivity.
 In consideration of the efforts to be expended by ENA in undertaking its due diligence review of the Project, BPUB hereby grants to ENA the exclusive right to pursue the Project with BPUB during the Term.
-During the Term and without prior written consent of the other Party, (a) BPUB shall not work with other persons with regard to any development of the Project; and (b) ENA shall not work with third persons to the exclusion of BPUB on any project that is to be located on the Site and is similar to the Project.
-The foregoing exclusivity provision shall not restrict or prohibit either Party from pursuing with third persons arrangements similar to the Project on sites other than the Site, and it also shall not restrict or prohibit either Party from engaging in transactions that are outside the scope of this Agreement.
+During the Term and without prior written consent of the other Party, (a) BPUB shall not work with other persons with regard to any development of the Project; and (b) ENA shall not work with third persons to the exclusion of BPUB on any project that is to be located in Cameron County, Texas and is similar to the Project.
+The foregoing exclusivity provision shall not restrict or prohibit either Party from pursuing with third persons arrangements similar to the Project on sites other than in Cameron County, Texas, and it also shall not restrict or prohibit either Party from engaging in transactions that are outside the scope of this Agreement.

 3. Confidentiality.
 This Agreement does not supercede or modify the Confidentiality Agreement signed by the Parties on April __, 2001, which remains in full force and effect.